JokuPelle/TCP-Console-Chat/README.md

 ## Problems
 The client side message input blocks the constant message stream, so the client only sees new messages when they send a new message.
 A GUI could fix this.
+Currently you can quickly refresh by leaving no message (just press enter).